 "I doubt you will ever read a more heartbreaking and also enlightening essay about the ways we must negotiate and navigate the final care of our loved ones than Robin Wood’s aptly titled, “How Do You Help Your Parents Die?” in which she addresses every layer of that tear-stained, manifold question."

-My second full-length book is a biography/memoir hybrid that tells the life story of Rachel Field, an award-winning Maine author from the 1930’s.
+My first full-length book is a biography/memoir hybrid that tells the life story of Rachel Field, an award-winning Maine author from the 1930’s.

 "The Field House: A Writer's Life Lost and Found on an Island in Maine" will be released by She Writes Press on May 4, 2021!

 When my husband and I bought Rachel's old summer house on an island off the coast of Maine, I became captivated by the woman and her work.
 My ten-year journey of unearthing the details of her all-too-brief life changed my own life's trajectory, both as a mother and as a writer.
 Rachel became a presence, a mentor, a friend I would never meet.
-That project generated guest speaker engagements at the Deep Carnivale conference in Tampa, Florida, the Cranberry Isles Historical Society of Maine, the Hitty Conference in Stockbridge Massachusetts, Dirigo Pines retirement home in Orono, Maine, and Southwest Harbor, Maine's public library.
+That project generated guest speaking engagements in Tampa, Florida, Maine's Cranberry Isles, the Hitty Conference in Stockbridge Massachusetts, Dirigo Pines retirement home in Orono, Maine, and Southwest Harbor, Maine's public library.
 I hope to do a similar tour after the book's publication, so stay tuned.